clarissafuller/weather-dashboard/README.md

 ## Usage

-This page can be used to check the current weather consitions in any city in the US as well as show you the forecast for the next 5 days.
+This page can be used to check the current weather conditions in any city in the US as well as show you the forecast for the next 5 days.
 You can check conditions for places you're going or planning for the future in your local area.

 deployed site: https://clarissafuller.github.io/weather-dashboard/